gee-community/qgis-earthengine-plugin/README.md

 ## 🌍 Using Earth Engine in QGIS

 With the code and algorithm tools below, the underlying Earth Engine assets are added as a [WMS](https://www.ogc.org/publications/standard/wms/) via our own custom QGIS Data Provider.
+To modify data pulled from Earth Engine, you must export it via the `Export` tools.
 The exception is if the `retain as vector layer` option is selected for the `Add Feature Collection` algorithm.

 To export data, you may use the `Export Image as GeoTIFF` algorithm.
 For feature collections added with the `retain as vector layer`, you may also right-click on the layer and use QGIS' built-in export functionality.